KuyaKoya/nuxt-starter-template/README.md

 ## Prisma

-This project uses Prisma as its ORM.
-To use Prisma you need to create a `.env` file with the following variables:
+This project uses Prisma as its ORM with PostgreSQL as the database.
+To use Prisma, you need to create a `.env` file with the following variables:

-- `DATABASE_URL` - The URL of your database.
+- `POSTGRES_CONNECTION_URL` - The URL of your PostgreSQL database.
+Example: `DATABASE_URL="postgresql://johndoe:randompassword@localhost:5432/mydb?schema=public"`
-- `PRISMA_CLIENT_ENGINE_TYPE` - The type of database you are using.

 You can then run `npx prisma migrate dev` to create the database schema.